-Eligibility requirements vary widely between aid programs especially programs with different funding sources (federal, state, institutional, or private).
-Some programs require financial need.
-Other do not.
-Some aid programs select the strongest applicants based on a competetive comparison of the student's academic records or other achievments.
+Eligibility requirements vary widely between aid programs, especially programs with different funding sources (federal, state, institutional, or private).
+Some programs require financial need, others do not.
+Some aid programs also select the strongest applicants based on a competitive comparison of the student's academic records or other achievements.

-To be eligible to receive most federal financial aid programs (Including federal loans, Federal Work-study funds, and Federal Pell, SEOG, and TEACH Grants) you must meet all of the following eligibilty requirements.
+To be eligible to receive most federal financial aid programs (Including federal loans, Federal Work-study funds, and Federal Pell, SEOG, and TEACH Grants) you must meet all of the following eligibility requirements.